National Parks

 - to promote sustainable social and economic development of the communities of the area

-The Park Authorities’ role is to co-ordinate the delivery of these four statutory National Park aims, and in this way ensure a sustainable future for these areas.
+The Park Authorities’ role is to co-ordinate the collective delivery of these four statutory National Park aims, and in this way ensure a sustainable future for these areas.

-National Park Partnership Plan
+National Park Partnership Plans

 The 2000 Act requires each of the Park Authorities to prepare a five-year National Park Partnership Plan to serve as an overarching management plan.
 These plans set out how all those with a responsibility in each park, across public, private and voluntary organisations, will co-ordinate their work to address the most important issues in relation to conservation, visitor experience and rural development.

 The Park Authorities are responsible for leading the delivery of their respective plans and for ensuring the National Parks’ activities continue to align with our national strategies and aims.
+Here are the current National Park Partnership Plans:

-Park Authority planning functions
+National Park Authority planning functions

 Loch Lomond and The Trossachs National Park Authority is responsible for deciding all planning applications in the National Park area.